Point of Sale

 4. Get Feedback Early

 A soft launch is an ideal time to obtain constructive feedback from guests.
-Ask them what they thought about your concept, menu, and service.
+Create a survey using our downloadable restaurant survey template, and ask them what they thought about your concept, menu, and service.
 With timely adjustments, you can improve the restaurant experience before your grand opening!
+You can also repay these guests for their valuable feedback down the line through different customer appreciation ideas.

 5. Boost Revenue